 To answer this question, we propose \textit{BadSNN}, a novel backdoor attack on spiking neural networks that exploits the sensitivity of SNNs to the hyperparameters of spiking neurons.
-Instead of traditional trigger poisoning, we employ malicious spike poisoning by tuning the hyperparameters of spiking neurons during training.
-We also propose a trigger optimization process to activate the backdoor during inference.
-Our attack targets both static images and neuromorphic data.
-The attack overview of the proposed \textit{BadSNN} is given at \ref{fig:overview}.
-Our contributions are as follows: \begin{itemize} \item We study the vulnerability of SNNs to the hyperparameters of spiking neurons and the number of spikes generated for a sample by these spiking neurons. \item We propose \textit{BadSNN}, a novel backdoor attack on spiking neural networks through malicious spike poisoning by tuning the hyperparameters of spiking neurons during training. \item We propose a trigger optimization process to generate minimally perceptible trigger perturbations that activate backdoor behavior during inference. \item Through extensive experiments across four datasets and three architectures, we demonstrate the effectiveness of the proposed attack and its robustness against state-of-the-art backdoor mitigation techniques. \end{itemize}
+Instead of traditional trigger poisoning, we employ \textit{malicious spike poisoning} by tuning the hyperparameters of spiking neurons during training.
+Such approach fundamentally differs from existing SNN backdoor attacks in two aspects: \textit{i)} it opts out of additional spikes injection and training data modification, and \textit{ii)} the backdoor is embedded entirely through the model's intrinsic spike generation mechanism rather than through extrinsic trigger patterns.
+We also propose a trigger optimization process to activate the backdoor during inference, generating minimally perceptible perturbations that elevate spike activity beyond the nominal range.
+Both static images and neuromorphic data are evaluated to demonstrate the effectiveness and applicability of our proposed \textit{BadSNN}.
+Our contributions are summarized as follows:

+\begin{itemize} \item We study the vulnerability of SNNs to the hyperparameters of spiking neurons and demonstrate that variations in the membrane potential threshold and membrane time constant can cause the model to treat in-distribution data as out-of-distribution, creating an exploitable attack surface.

+\item We propose \textit{BadSNN}, a novel backdoor attack on spiking neural networks through malicious spike poisoning by tuning the hyperparameters of spiking neurons during training, eliminating the need for any input data manipulation.

+\item We propose a trigger optimization process to generate minimally perceptible trigger perturbations that activate backdoor behavior during inference, leveraging a U-Net-based surrogate model trained with a combination of cosine similarity, adversarial, and weighted MSE losses.

+\item Through extensive experiments across four datasets (CIFAR-10, GTSRB, CIFAR-100, and N-MNIST) and three architectures (Spiking ResNet-19, Spiking VGG-16, and N-MNIST Net), we demonstrate the effectiveness of the proposed attack and its robustness against five state-of-the-art backdoor mitigation techniques, including pruning-based and fine-tuning-based defenses. \end{itemize}